Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 The Tommy Gun was properly titled the, ‘Thomson Submachine Gun’.
 It was patented in 1920 by an American, John T. Thompson.
 It weighed almost 10 pounds (4.5 kg) empty and fired .45-calibre ammunition.
 The magazine was either a circular drum that held 50 or 100 rounds or a box that held 20 or 30 rounds.

-The Lieutenant ordered Sergeant Brown, gunner Sam Jones and I to take him in a carrier and find out what was happening at C Squadron.
+The Lieutenant ordered Sergeant Brown, gunner Sam Jones and I to take him in a carrier and find out what was happening at ‘C’ Squadron.
 We got to the village to find them under heavy attack.
 The Lieutenant said he would stay with them and ordered us to go back to the wood and join our colleagues.
-When we got there we found that the Germans had moved in and our troops had retreated back to the village to rejoin A Squadron.
+When we got back we found that the Germans had moved in and our troops had retreated from there and rejoined ‘A’ Squadron.

 Sergeant Brown, Sam and I, had hidden our kit in the wood when we left there earlier.
 Now there were Germans all over the place.
-Sergeant Brown, who had got married when on leave, before the move to France, had only a week with his bride before we sailed.
+Sergeant Brown had married the week before the move to France and had only a few days with his bride before we sailed.
 Since we got to France, he received letters, almost weekly, from his wife.
-He decided to go and get them before we joined C Squadron.
-As he crossed open ground and got close to the wood, a Tommy Gun opened fire and he was gunned down.
-He had not reached the letters he died for.
+The letters that meant so much to him were in his kit, hidden in the wood.
+He told us to lie low until he got them.
+He was gunned down and died before he got to them.

-Seeing there was nothing we could do for him and seeing our route to A Squadron was blocked, we decided to return to C Squadron.
-We were fired on as we came into the village but escaped without being hit.
+There was nothing we could do for him.
+We were now in danger and our route to ‘A’ Squadron was blocked so we had no choice but to get out of there and return to ‘C’ Squadron.
+Bullets pinged off our carrier as we entered the village but we were not hit.
 We found Lieutenant Dundas and explained what had happened.
-Our situation was perilous, so the order was given for us to evacuate our position and head back to join A Squadron.
-As we again passed the wood where Sergeant Brown had been shot, we were fired on again, but managed to get through unscathed and join A Squadron’.
+Our situation was perilous, so the order was given for us to evacuate our position and head back to join ‘A’ Squadron.
+As we passed the spot where Sergeant Brown had been killed, we were fired on again.
+It was too dangerous to make an attempt to retrieve his body so we just kept moving as quickly as we could.
+We got through unscathed and joined ‘A’ Squadron’.

 Risking all for love.
 Drawing by George Wedgbury of the 1st Lothian and Border Yeomanry